gradzikb/vim-abaqus/README.md

 ![folding](https://raw.github.com/wiki/gradzikb/vim-abaqus/gifs/vimAbaqusFolding.gif)

-See VIM documentation for details about foldings: `:help usr_28`

 ###Keyword completion
 With keyword completion you can in easy way add a new Abaqus keyword or update existing one.